alphagov/government-service-design-manual/service-manual/design-and-content/data-visualisation.md

 To effectively tell the story behind the numbers, you need to understand both your audience and the data.

 Only use visualisations if they make the story clearer.
 In many cases, a good table or words may communicate better.
-If there are very few data points (e.g. top rate income tax down 5%, all other rates unchanged), it’s clearer to write a sentence than draw a picture.
+If there are very few data points (eg top rate income tax down 5%, all other rates unchanged), it’s clearer to write a sentence than draw a picture.
 If every item must be read precisely (to several decimal places) then a table is best.

 A good table will be clear and uncluttered.
 The data should be easy to read with the same decimal places or rounding and sorted into a logical order.
 Don't use too many different types of font, and make sure your data is referenced.